Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Related Work

 \section{Related Work}

-In this section, we review methods that leverage offline data, including pre-training in the context of RL and world models.
-See~\cref{appendix:related_work} for more related work and~\cref{tab:related_work} for an overview comparison.
+In this section, we review RL methods that leverage offline data in different ways.
+See~\cref{appendix:related_work} for extended discussion and~\cref{tab:related_work} for a comparison.

-\textbf{RL with task-specific offline datasets}~~ Leveraging offline data is a promising direction to improve sample efficiency in RL.
-One representative approach is offline RL, which trains agents using offline data without environment interaction.
-These methods typically constrain the distance between learned and behavior policies in different ways~\citep{kumar2020conservative,fujimoto2021minimalist,kumar2019stabilizing,wu2019behavior,kostrikov2021offline,kostrikov2021boffline,uchendu2023jump}.
-However, policy performance is highly dependent on dataset quality~\citep{yarats2022don}.
-To enable continued improvement, offline-to-online RL methods~\citep{lee2022offline,zhao2022adaptive,yu2023actor,nair2020awac,rafailov2023moto} were developed, which fine-tune policies trained with offline RL by interacting with environments.
-MOTO~\citep{rafailov2023moto} proposes a model-based offline-to-online RL method with reward-labeled data, and requires model-based value expansion, policy regularization, and controlling epistemic uncertainty, while our method leverages reward-free and multi-embodiment data and requires none of the techniques proposed by MOTO.
+\paragraph{RL with task-specific offline datasets} Offline RL trains agents purely from offline data by constraining divergence from behavior policies~\citep{kumar2020conservative,fujimoto2021minimalist,kumar2019stabilizing,wu2019behavior,kostrikov2021offline,kostrikov2021boffline,uchendu2023jump}, but performance depends heavily on dataset quality~\citep{yarats2022don}.
+Offline-to-online RL~\citep{lee2022offline,zhao2022adaptive,yu2023actor,nair2020awac,rafailov2023moto} addresses this by fine-tuning the agent via interaction with the environment.
+MOTO~\citep{rafailov2023moto} proposes a model-based offline-to-online RL method with reward-labeled data, but requires model-based value expansion, policy regularization, and controlling epistemic uncertainty to conduct stable online RL training.
+Recent work~\citep{ball2023efficient,li2023accelerating} demonstrates promising results by leveraging offline data, but it still assumes reward-labeled offline data or relies on near-expert data of the target tasks~\citep{li2023accelerating}, while we focus on a more general setting assuming reward-free, mixed-quality and task-agnostic offline data.

-Typical offline-to-online RL face training instability challenges~\cite{lee2022offline,lu2022challenges}.
-To mitigate this issue, RLPD~\cite{ball2023efficient} is proposed and demonstrates strong performance by simply concatenating offline and online data, but requires reward-labeled task-specific offline data and does not address multi-embodiment scenarios.
-ExPLORe~\cite{li2023accelerating} labels reward-free offline data using approximated upper confidence bounds (UCB) to solve hard exploration tasks, but relies on near-expert data for the target tasks, while we consider a more general setting with non-curated data.